MalobaKombo/kafka-laravel-queue/README.md

 ## **🎯 Done!**

-You have now successfully integrated Kafka as a queue in Laravel 11+. 🚀
+You have now successfully integrated Kafka as a queue in Laravel 11 and 12. 🚀